 In making payments and giving notices with respect to our units, we will follow the procedures as described in the applicable prospectus supplement.

 LEGAL MATTERS

-The validity of the common stock offered by this prospectus will be passed upon for us by Dykema Gossett PLLC, Ann Arbor, Michigan, acting as special counsel to the Company.
+Certain legal matters, including the legality of the securities offered, will be passed upon for us by Dykema Gossett PLLC, Ann Arbor, Michigan, acting as special counsel to the Company.

 EXPERTS